 Networking is the ability to communicate to other devices in the system.
 This will involve the physical and software methods.
-Physical will be items such as the cable, signal voltages and configuration.
-Software will consist of the protocol (language) used to communicate so each device understands the other.
+The physical will be items such as the cable, signal voltages, and configuration.
+The software will consist of the protocol (language) used to communicate so each device understands the other.

 Peer to Peer Communications

 Modern controllers will often have the ability to communicate with each other in the system by sharing a common memory block.
 Each PLC will have the ability to write to a certain section and read the entire memory block.
 This works well in applications where you need to decentralize the control system.
 (Smaller controllers networked together in a system.)
 A decentralized system is generally more flexible and quicker.

 SCADA – Supervisory Control and Data Acquisition – This term is used to describe the ability to retrieve data from the system, make decisions, and store information.